 - Feature across channels: Use these on your LHR landing page, Instagram feed, Google Business Profile posts, and email campaigns.

-Primary KPI: Track engagement rate on before/after posts and consultation conversions from pages featuring visual results.
+Conversion signal: Track engagement rate on before/after posts and consultation conversions from pages featuring visual results.
 Before-and-after galleries typically lift landing page conversion by 15 to 25%.

 5. Create Educational Reels About Laser Hair Removal